ShadowCat567/DirtyWork_PathfindingAndAI/README.md

 # PathfindingAndAI
-Pathfinding and Behavioral AI for my Game Design Capstone Project, Dirty Work
+Pathfinding and Behavioral AI that I worked on for my Game Design Capstone Project, Dirty Work.

 External Packages used in Project: